-My favorite penny-saving tips for Real food on a budget:
+My favorite penny-saving tips for real food on a budget

-- Shop Less – Last year, Brenda from Wed Fed Homestead, did 3 months of no shopping.
+Shop less – Last year, Brenda from Wed Fed Homestead, did 3 months of no shopping.
 I'm not sure I can commit to NO shopping, but with my new freezer packed full, I'm excited to see how little I can spend by eating the food I already have.

-- Don't double up on protein – I do love eggs and bacon for brekkie, but in a effort to save money, it doesn't make sense to “pair meat with cheese, eggs with cheese, meat with eggs, and the like unless I'm cooking up something special.”
+Don't double up on protein – I do love eggs and bacon for brekkie, but in a effort to save money, it doesn't make sense to “pair meat with cheese, eggs with cheese, meat with eggs, and the like unless I'm cooking up something special.”
 This advice and the tip that follows are from Food Renegade.

-- Eat more Veg – As a traditional foods advocate, it's not often that I get on a soap box about eating more veggies.
+Eat more veg – As a traditional foods advocate, it's not often that I get on a soap box about eating more veggies.
 Don't get me wrong, I do love some wilted kale or steamed asparagus (both with butter, of course), but I just know they don't pack as much nutritional punch as high quality fat and meats.

-- Make Meal Plans – I swore I would never do this (it always seemed so tedious), but now I can see how planning the week's meals in advance will save us from those last minute restaurant lunches or expensive trips to the grocery store.
+Make meal plans – I swore I would never do this (it always seemed so tedious), but now I can see how planning the week's meals in advance will save us from those last minute restaurant lunches or expensive trips to the grocery store.

-- Don't Go it Alone – I love the idea of banning together as a community to save money while eating great food.
+Don't go it alone – I love the idea of banning together as a community to save money while eating great food.
 Frugally Sustainable has hundreds of people committed to a Frugal Living Challenge.
 I'm looking forward to her tips on savvy saving.